Our Blog

 Benefit #1 – Avoiding project failure

 A logo brief is like a roadmap for you as a designer.
-It highlights what’s important to the client.
+It highlights what’s important to the client, so you can get all the project details right.

 Benefit #2 – Easier sales